 Cancellation / Return / Exchange Policy

 If you cancel your order and the item has not been mailed then that order will be cancelled and you will receive a refund.
 If the item was shipped before the the cancellation, you will receive a refund minus shipping and credit card fees once we receive the item back from you.

-Peach colored TOPAZ crystal.
-The terminated end is rough but all of the sides are transparent.
-The white mineral is Albite (Feldspar).
-The Topaz can be cut into a gemstone.
+Peach colored, translucent TOPAZ crystal.
+The terminated end is vitreous but all of the sides are adamantine.
+There is conchoidal fracturing on one side and the bottom.
 Topaz is the birthstone for November.
 This piece is from the collection of Roger Maynard.
 Roger is a friend and was a long-time geologist with the US Geological Survey in New Mexico.

 Stibnite is an Antimony Sulfide mineral.
 This specimen has one primary Stibnite crystal 5.4 inches long that is terminated at one end.
 The color is silver-gray.
 It has a metallic luster.
 The piece has many minor Stibnite crystals at one end.